gnagar/awt-devops-workshop/commands.md

 Import the dashboard temples from grafana directory
 - From the Grafana menu, choose Dashboards and click on Import
+- Import and examine various dashboards in grafana directory

+### Add Jenkins monitoring

+Demonstration of how to add a new server
+- Install prometheus plugin in Jenkins
+- Configure prometheus to connect with the Jenkins server
+- View the server stats in dashboards
+- Create alerts

 ### Ports usage